JavaScript is disabled in your browser. Please enable JavaScript to view this website.

 Why is scalability important in preparative chromatography?

-Scalability in preparative chromatography is critical for two reasons: it enhances the purity and yield necessary for commercial production and supports the transition from laboratory-scale processes to large-scale production to satisfy market demand.
+Scalability in preparative chromatography is critical for two reasons: it enhances the purity and yield necessary for commercial production, and it supports the transition from laboratory-scale processes to large-scale production to satisfy market demand.
 In bringing new pharmaceuticals and biotechnological products from the lab to the consumer, the capability to scale up chromatographic processes efficiently is indispensable.
 This ensures that the compounds' quality and efficacy are preserved when produced in larger volumes and that production remains economically viable.

 Essentially, scalability bridges the gap between the precision achievable in research settings and the demands of commercial manufacturing, making it a cornerstone of successful drug development and production.